panoslin/LinkedinJobHotKeys/README.md

 2. Head to [chrome://extensions/](chrome://extensions/).
 3. Enable Developer mode with the switch at the top-right corner.
 4. Click Load unpacked and select the folder you just cloned (LinkedinJobHotKeys).
-5. Update Personal Information:
-   - Open the data/personalInfo.json file within the extension folder.
-   - Fill in your personal details like name, LinkedIn profile URL, location, etc.

 Boom!
 Your extension is now ready to supercharge your job search.